msteinhoff/backup-tools/README.md

     backups.
 This way, an administrator can see if the backup was successful, failed, or did not run at all.

+- `/archiver`

+    The archiver is installed on a backup host and is used to pull data off the application hosts.

 # Whishlist

 - Support other DBMS than MySQL for Atlassian applications